bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Exactly.
 Right.
-So, as you might imagine, This is no longer searchable just in the order of the size of transactions, because now we have to essentially search through the power set of all the transactions in every cluster.
+So, as you might imagine, this is no longer searchable just in the order of the size of transactions, because now we have to essentially search through the power set of all the transactions in every cluster.
 That explodes very hard in the complexity, and that gets us in trouble with, we want us to run really, really fast.
 Our idea is we would continue to quickly build a fairly good block using the ancestor set based block building that we have already.
 And then we would perhaps in the background have a second process that searches for a more profitable block using these candidate sets that we have been discussing.